 How do state government records help in Dane County searches?

 Madison has the highest concentration of Wisconsin state government employees of any city.
-The Wisconsin Department of Safety and Professional Services maintains public license lookups for hundreds of licensed professions — nursing, law, engineering, teaching, social work, and many others.
+The Wisconsin Department of Safety and Professional Services at licensesearch.wi.gov maintains free public license lookups for hundreds of licensed professions — nursing, law, engineering, teaching, social work, and many others.
 For any Dane County search involving someone with state government or licensed professional employment, these records are often more current than general address databases and can confirm current employment and professional status faster than court or property record searches.

 Can I use these searches for jobs, housing, or insurance decisions?